 My Favorite Places to Climb in Smith Rock

-Extensive development in the 90s and early 2000s has thankfully left climbers of all abilities with a wide range of routes to choose from.
+Extensive development in the 90s and early 2000s has thankfully left climbers of all abilities with a wide range of routes to choose from, when climbing in Smith Rock.
 While a plethora of harder classic climbs at Smith exist, I’m going to focus mostly on routes 5.11- and below that I think you shouldn’t miss, organized by general area:

 Front Side Crags like Morning Glory, Dihedrals, Christian Brothers